Economy of Azerbaijan: Currency system

-The manat is held in a floating exchange-rate system managed primarily against the US dollar.
+The manat is held in a floating exchange-rate system, managed primarily against the US dollar.
 The rate of exchange (Azerbaijani manat per US$1) for 28 January 2016, was AZN 1.60.

 There is a complex relationship between Azerbaijan's balance of trade, inflation, measured by the consumer price index and the value of its currency.
-Despite allowing the value of the manat to "float", Azerbaijan's central bank has decisive ability to control its value with relationship to other currencies.
+Despite allowing the value of the manat to "float", Azerbaijan's central bank has decisive ability to control its value in relationship to other currencies.

 Infrastructure

 Energy

 Two-thirds of Azerbaijan is rich in oil and natural gas.
 The region of the Lesser Caucasus accounts for most of the country's gold, silver, iron, copper, titanium, chromium, manganese, cobalt, molybdenum, complex ore and antimony.
 In September 1994, a 30-year contract was signed between the State Oil Company of Azerbaijan Republic (SOCAR) and 13 oil companies, among them Amoco, BP, ExxonMobil, Lukoil and Statoil.
-As Western oil companies are able to tap deepwater oilfields untouched by the Soviet exploitation, Azerbaijan is considered one of the most important spots in the world for oil exploration and development.
-Meanwhile, the State Oil Fund of Azerbaijan was established as an extra-budgetary fund to ensure the macroeconomic stability, transparency in the management of oil revenue, and the safeguarding of resources for future generations.
+As Western oil companies are able to tap deep-water oilfields untouched by the Soviet exploitation, Azerbaijan is considered one of the most important spots in the world for oil exploration and development.
 Azeriqaz, a sub-company of SOCAR, intends to ensure full gasification of the country by 2021.